Setfelix/ADRes/README.md

 ADRes: a pipeline to detect molecular markers of Antimalarial Drug Resistance
 =============================================================================
-`adres.sh` is a BASH-scripted pipeline that can be used to identify SNPs in specific codons of _Plasmodium falciparum_ genes that are associated with antimalarial drug resistance.
+`adres.sh` is a BASH-scripted pipeline that can be used to identify SNPs in specific codons of _Plasmodium falciparum_ genes that are associated with antimalarial drug resistance, from Sanger sequencing data.
 Currently, the following genes and codons are supported:

 | Gene     | Codons                   |